WallStreetMojo

 Example #2

-World bank has been in task of completing statistics figures of some of the countries.
+The World Bank has been tasked with completing statistics of some of the countries.
 They are now left with two countries for which the deadline to complete the statistics is by next week.
-William has joined the team recently which does the calculation of interest rates.
-William is an economist and has done the master’s in it.
-He was given a task to complete calculation of the real rate of interest for the remaining two countries X and Y. Below are the details that were collected by the ex-employee for these countries.
+William has recently joined the team, which calculates interest rates.
+William is an economist and has done the master's in it.
+He was given a task to calculate the real rate of interest for the remaining two countries, X and Y. Below are the details collected by the ex-employee for these countries.

 Based on the above available information, you are required to calculate the real rate of interest.
 If someone wants to invest their funds, where should one invest whether in Country X or Country Y?